-Central sterile processing technicians play a crucial role in containing infections and pathogens and keeping the surgical room hygienic.
-Graduates of central sterile processing technician certificate programs may continue their education through associate degree programs in surgical technology or a bachelor's degree program in health sciences.
+Across the U.S., community and technical colleges offer central sterile processing technician certificate programs.
+Graduates of central sterile processing technician certificate programs may continue their education through associate degree programs in surgical technology or bachelor's degree programs in health sciences.

 How to Select a School for Central Sterile Processing Technician Training

 Central sterile processing technicians decontaminate, prepare and store surgical supplies.
 Graduates who want to become Certified Registered Central Service Technicians are prepared to sit for the International Association of Healthcare Central Service Material Management (IAHCSMM) certification exam.
 Certification can prove proficiency to potential employers.
 Other considerations to keep in mind when choosing a program include the following:

 - Programs that provide professional development, such as internships and preparation courses, can help students prepare for the work environment.